Forget Trump and Biden. For Ukraine, the scandal is still corruption.

 But he was clear that the review was not instigated by the president’s office.

-“Their office does not interfere with our work," he told NBC News Friday.
+“Their office does not interfere with our work," he told NBC News on Friday.

-However the timing of Friday's announcement nonetheless drew frenzied press coverage from the U.S.
+However, the timing of Friday's announcement nonetheless drew frenzied press coverage in the United States.

 Full coverage: Trump impeachment inquiry

-During President Donald Trump’s midsummer phone call with Ukrainian President Volodymyr Zelenskiy, Trump asked Zelenskiy to look into why the country's former prosecutor apparently had ended a probe into Burisma.
+During President Donald Trump’s midsummer phone call with Ukrainian President Volodymyr Zelenskiy, Trump asked his counterpart to look into why the country's former prosecutor apparently had ended a probe into Burisma.

 Zelenskiy implied he might do so and that an incoming chief prosecutor will be “100 percent my person” and will “look into this situation.”
 Riaboshapka assumed office in August a few weeks after the phone call.